JugalJoshi8/XT-Core/HTML-CSS-RWD/use case/README.md

 ## Week2

 ### 5. UC5-> Agoda-RWD
-Create Home page of [Agoda](https://www.agoda.com)as a Responsive web design.
+Create Home page of [Agoda](https://www.agoda.com) as a Responsive web design.
 The content is Static.

 ### 6. UC6-> RWD Tours Website
 MOdify the Sapient Tours into a responsive web design.